olzhasar/olzhasar.github.io/content/posts/unlocking-the-power-of-asyncio-semaphore.md

 When building asynchronous applications, oftentimes you need to limit the number of simultaneous connections to a shared resource.
 It can be your internal server, or an API that has usage limits.

-`asyncio` library provides a dedicated synchronization primitive `Semaphore` created exactly for this purpose.
-However, let's first try to solve this problem without using it, in order to fully appreciate what the value of this mechanism.
+`asyncio` library provides a dedicated synchronization primitive [`Semaphore`](https://docs.python.org/3/library/asyncio-sync.html#asyncio.Semaphore) created exactly for this purpose.
+However, let's first try to solve this problem without using it, in order to fully appreciate the value of this mechanism.

 We can limit the number of simultaneous connections by using a `counter` variable that will be incremented whenever we start making a request and decremented when we receive our response.
 Let's look at the example code: